5 practical tips to overcome the challenges and play to the strengths of interpreting your own dreams.

 It is a bit like fitting one image over another.
 Once you figure out how the dream and real life match up, you can start to grasp what the dream is saying.

-I have written more about this with some real dream examples in the following article: Biblical tools: Considering the context of a dream.
+I have written more about this with some real dream examples in the following article: How to identify what area of life your dream is about.

 Charity Virkler Kayembi also explains this extremely well in her DAESI dream work method.
 I recommend checking it out.